Overview

 Deadlines

-- Double Majors: Petitions must be submitted prior to the first day of classes in the term in which you intend to graduate
+- Double Majors: Petitions must be submitted prior to the first day of classes in the term in which you intend to graduate as reflected in your double major petition and program plan.

 *EGT = Expected Graduation Term.
 Read more about EGTs on our Preparing for Graduation page.